by Brian Tomasik

 - "Do vegetarians cause greater bloodshed? – A reply" by Adriano Mannino.

-In "The Least Harm Principle May Require that Humans Consume a Diet Containing Large Herbivores, Not a Vegan Diet," Steven Davis details the deaths caused by crop farming, estimating around 15 mice per hectare per year.
+In "The Least Harm Principle May Require that Humans Consume a Diet Containing Large Herbivores, Not a Vegan Diet," Steven Davis details the deaths caused by crop farming and very crudely estimates (pp. 389-90) that around 15 mice are killed by crop cultivation per hectare per year.
 Given that each American uses half a hectare per year, this amounts to killing ~7.5 mice through crop harvesting per person.
 (Compare this with ~30 land animals and ~225 fish per year directly from meat eating by the average American omnivore.)
 Davis cites Barbara Kingsolver's Prodigal Summer (p.
 322):